-Although the foliage of some species may comprise little or no toxin, all sections of these plants should be considered toxic.
+Although the foliage of some species of Alocasia may comprise little or no toxin, all sections of it should be considered toxic.

-The calcium oxalate crystals found in the plant have jagged edges that irritate everything they come into contact with.
+Moreover, Alocasia can lead to skin irritation because the crystals in the plant have jagged edges that irritate everything they come into contact with.

 Symptoms of Alocasia Poisoning in Cats

-- Evident pain and irritation are evidenced by violent shaking of the head, excessive drooling, pawing at the mouth, barfing, and vomiting.
+- They indicate evident pain and irritation by violent head shaking, excessive drooling, pawing at the mouth, barfing, and vomiting.

 - In addition, the pet may whine, meow, or yelp in an abnormally hoarse or weak tone.

-- Distress, diarrhea, inappetence, and inflammation of the mouth, throat, and tongue.
+- The cat may be distressed and have diarrhea, inappetence, and inflammation of the mouth, throat, and tongue.

-- Swelling can be so intense in some cases that it restricts oxygen intake, culminating in dyspnea (shortness of breath, gasping for air).
+- Intense throat swelling that restricts oxygen intake may result in dyspnea (shortness of breath, gasping for air).